Local Mission Philosophy

 Local Mission Philosophy: What must our commitments be because of theology?

-1. preach the gospel to our local community.
+• preach the Gospel to our local community.

-2. not stop with preaching the gospel, because discipleship includes baptism and training to observe all that God has commanded.
+• disciple believers in the Gospel, including baptizing them and training them to observe all that God has commanded.

-3. agree and value the multi-ethnic/multi-cultural purpose of Christ’s church.
+• agree and value the multiethnic/multicultural purpose of Christ’s church.

-4. embrace all ethnic, cultural and socio-economic classifications equally.
+• embrace all ethnic, cultural, and socioeconomic classifications equally.

-5. pursue the diversity of the body in the unity of Christ, Limiting segregation within our church family at all costs.
+• pursue the diversity of the body in the unity of Christ, limiting segregation within our church family.

 Local Mission Plan: How do we plan to live these commitments in our context?

-2. communicate and to call our membership to this local mission vision.
+• communicate and call our membership to this local-mission vision.

-3. seek integrated ministry as ideal rather than dividing our church body into distinct entities (i.e. starting an autonomous Spanish speaking church)
+• seek integrated ministry as ideal rather than dividing our church body into distinct entities (i.e., starting an autonomous Spanish-speaking church).